RENJITHVS/Restaurant_project/Readme.md

 ## Usage

 1. Register for an account or log in if you already have an account.
-2. View the menu items and select the quandity of items you want to order.
+2. View the menu items and select the quandity of items then place the order.
 3. Review your order.